 International applicants whose native language is not English must submit one of the following to certify English language proficiency:

-- The Test of English as a Foreign Language (TOEFL) score must be at least 79 on the internet-based examination or 550 on the paper-based examination; OR
+TOEFL score of at least 79 on the internet-based examination or 550 on the paper-based examination; OR

 TOEFL and IELTS scores are valid within two years of the testing date and must be submitted directly to PharmCAS (code 8246).
 Documentation of the ELS program should be submitted to the Admissions Office.